LOADING ...

 we the half a ton of garbage, put it in the back of a red VW

-on the city dump.
+on toward the dump.

 saying, "Closed on Thanksgiving."
 And we had never heard of a dump